Back to: Home

 To set a timesheet time that's earlier than midnight:

-4. The minus symbol means the day before, so this means 10 pm on the day before the timesheet's date.
+5. The minus symbol means the day before, so the example means 10 pm on the late evening before the timesheet's date.

 To set a timesheet time that's after midnight:

-3. Next, drag the end slider past midnight and across to 3 am.
+4. Next, drag its end slider past midnight and across to 3 am.

-4. Now you'll see that the end time shows as plus 3 am.
-The plus symbol means the day after, so this means 3 am on the day after the timesheet's date.
+5. Now you'll see that the end time shows as plus 3 am.
+The plus symbol means the day after, so the example means 3 am on the early morning after the timesheet's date.

-5. After you click Save, you'll see the total hours.
+6. And finally, after you tap Save, you'll see the total hours.

 And that's it!
 That's everything you need to know about setting your timesheet when you work past midnight!